 Decluttering.
 Where do I start?

-1. Put on some music or a podcast. (optional)
+1. Put on some music or a podcast. (optional) There are lots of decluttering podcasts if you want some related inspiration.

 2. Start with the low hanging fruit, to gain some momentum.
 Declutter the floor.
 Put washing in the machine, dishes in the dishwasher and turn them on.
 Take out the rubbish and recycling.
 Fold laundry and put it away.